Rawanali/SDA_Final_Project/Proposal.md

 #### The value of predicting the loan defaults:
 - To identify the features and behavioural patterns that contribute to future debt repayment problems.
-- Because loans are risky but also a valuable commodity for the business, utilising a machine learning model can assist in identifying high-risk consumers by -     predicting the factors impacting payback.
+- Because loans are risky but also a valuable commodity for the business, utilising a machine learning model can assist in identifying high-risk consumers by    predicting the factors impacting payback.
 As a result, it helps lenders reduce their losses.
 - Predicting high-risk consumers enables businesses to strike a balance between risk and profit.
   Additionally, it contributes to profit growth by boosting client access to loans.

 ___
 ### What is required in order to complete your project?
 Goals:

-1. Selection and ٍget data (3H), (lending club data): Shrouq , Asmaa, Sarah.
+1. Selection and get data (3H), (lending club data): Shrouq , Asmaa, Sarah.

 2. EDA: exploring the data (3H), Using Pandas: Rawan, Amani, khalid.